-By default, the hub:// prefix points to the official Function Hub.
-You can, however, also substitute your own repo to create your own hub.
+By default, the hub:// prefix points to the MLRun Function Hub.
+You can substitute your own repo.
+See Using a Git repo as a function hub.

 '''

 fn = project.set_function(name="describe", func="hub://describe")

 '''

 MLRun DB

 You can also import functions directly from the MLRun DB.
 These could be functions that have not been pushed to a git repo, archive, or Function Hub.
 Import via the name of the function and the db:// prefix: